Mrlukerwilkinson/click_jacking_poc/README.md

 ### How This PoC Works
 This demo shows how pastejacking can:

-- Trick users into copying a malicious PowerShell command by simply clicking on a website verify prompt
+- Trick users into copying a malicious PowerShell command by simply clicking on a website verify prompt.
-- Execute the command in a hidden window, that downloads and runs a payload (a zip file containing 7Zip in this case)
+- Execute the command in a hidden window, that downloads and runs a payload (a zip file containing 7Zip in this case).
 - Extract and execute the payload automatically.

 ### The Multi-Stage Attack Chain